High-efficiency coupled-cavity optical frequency comb generation: Introduction

 \section{Introduction}

 Optical frequency comb technology underpins a wide range of applications in sensing and metrology \cite{Udem:99,Telle2001,Fortier19}.
 As well as enabling precision measurements, frequency combs also provide an important resource for generating large numbers of temporal and frequency modes for realising scalable quantum systems \cite{kues19}.
-Typically these experiments utilise combs derived from bulky, high power and optically pumped mode-locked laser systems generating temporal pulses with widths ranging from a few fs to 100s of ps, which come with a significant price-tag ($\sim \pounds$100k) and a limited repetition rate ($\sim$ 1 - 100 MHz).
+Typically these experiments utilise combs derived from bulky, high power and optically pumped mode-locked laser systems generating temporal pulses with widths ranging from a few fs to 100s of ps and a typical repetition rate ($\sim$ 1 - 100 MHz).
 These mode-locked laser systems additionally find applications in quantum LIDAR via efficient generation of heralded single photons, for example in a birefringent single mode optical fiber \cite{Smith:09,England_2019}.

-One route towards compact, low power frequency combs is to utilise the large optical non-linearity of whispering gallery mode microcomb based devices \cite{Pasquazi18,doi:10.1126/science.aan8083}, which can be fabricated on integrated photonic chips.
-These devices offer very large free spectral ranges, but material losses in waveguide technologies limit the wavelengths over which these devices can be utilised and they cannot be dynamically tuned.
+One route towards compact, efficient frequency combs has been enabled by recent advances in cavity-based electro-optic frequency combs in thin-film lithium niobate\cite{Hu_2022} utilising the general critical coupling scheme proposed in\cite{Hu_2021}.
+While these devices offer very large free spectral ranges and a compact footprint \cite{Pasquazi18,doi:10.1126/science.aan8083}, the inherent material losses in waveguide technologies limit the wavelengths over which these devices can be utilised, as well as the maximum theoretical efficiency achievable and, furthermore, they cannot be dynamically tuned.